regolith-linux/website/content/en/docs/Overview/_index.md

 ## Tiling Windows

 Perhaps the most user-impacting component in Regolith is the window manager, an open source project called <code>i3-gaps</code> (which is a customization of <code>i3-wm</code>).
 This program organizes windows into tiles.
-By default, i3-gaps strives to fill the entire screen with tiles.
+By default, `i3-gaps` divides the screen into sections for each window, all of which add up to the entire screen.
 If only one program is presenting a window, then that window occupies the entire screen.
 For two windows, both get an equal portion of the screen, and so on.
-By using keybindings, the user can tell i3-gaps to resize, move, and otherwise organize windows in other ways.
+By using keybindings, the user can tell `i3-gaps` to resize, move, and otherwise organize windows in other ways.
 A key advantage to this approach is that the user is freed from micro managing window layouts (at the cost of having to learn the keybindings).

 ## Launching Applications